rdsea/iCOMOTSensors/MLUnits/BTSPrediction/README.md

 - TensorFlow/TensorFlowLite
 ### Running the experiment
 - Start RabbitMQ using docker composed by running the script (run.sh) in **server** folder
-- Start ML_Prediction_Server.py
+- Start server/bts_prediction_server.py
-- Send request to the queue with message is a json object including [index, stationid, datapointid, alarmid, value, threshold], or try using the example client code with our data by starting Send_request.py in the client directory
+- Use the example client code with our data

 ## Authors/Contributions